Skip to main content

 }

-This token would produce the role identity role/https://idp.example.com:svc-data-ingest.
+This token produces the role identity role/https://idp.example.com:svc-data-ingest.

 Step 2: Create a WIF configuration in Cloud Console